 That said, if you are here I am going to break down a few products that are a known quality and under a $200.00 price point.
 All the rails in this guide will have their own unique attachment methods, and each one is a component that is trusted by a wide spectrum of shooters.

-If it’s a piece of junk, it isn’t on this list.
 There are plenty of other rails out there that are much cheaper than some of the rails on this guide, but buyer beware… many are imported from China.
 Having hands on experience with Chineaseum rails… It’s not worth it.
 Ever seen a rail cause corrosion into the upper receiver?
 I have.
-Just no. Save your pennies and run the standard hand-guards until you can buy a better rail.
+Just no. Save your pennies and run the standard hand-guards until you can buy a better non-Chinese rail.

-All the data presented for each rail is based of the manufacturers specifications for total system weight, and all specs featured will be for rails based on a 15 inch model, anodized black, and in MLOK if/where applicable.
+All the data presented for each rail is based of the manufacturers specifications for total system weight, and all specs featured will be for rails based on (where applicable) a 15 inch model, anodized black, and in MLOK if applicable.

 This company has been a go-to for high quality budget rails.
 I have hands on with this product and for the price point it is a simple and robust tube without any major concerns.